Opinion dynamics: Statistical physics and beyond: Introduction

 Second, opinion dynamics has consistently been an interdisciplinary field, with relevant literature scattered across physics, mathematics, computer science, and social science journals.
 Such interdisciplinary work has become even more pronounced in recent years.
 This dispersion presents a challenge for researchers across disciplines, as it makes it harder to keep abreast of the growing body of relevant literature.
-This review aims to organize material and references, connecting different research questions, main findings, and open problems.
+This review organizes material and references, connecting different research questions, main findings, and open problems.
 Our goal is twofold.
-On one hand, we aim to provide statistical physicists with a comprehensive resource on opinion dynamics, introducing them to relevant themes from other fields and highlighting connections to broader societal and political issues.
+On one hand, we provide statistical physicists with a comprehensive resource on opinion dynamics, introducing them to relevant themes from other fields and highlighting connections to broader societal and political issues.
 On the other hand, we hope our review will act as a reference for researchers beyond physics, enabling them to better understand and relate to concepts and insights derived from statistical physics.
 To achieve both objectives, we systematize terminology across fields, mainly from a modeling perspective.
 While statistical physics guides our navigation of the literature, we also cover works well outside physics.
-In doing so, we highlight how concepts like stochastic dynamics, phase transitions, scaling, and metastability are relevant to social phenomena, drawing analogies with traditional physics topics.
+In doing so, we highlight how concepts like stochastic dynamics, phase transitions, scaling, and metastability are relevant to social phenomena, drawing analogies with traditional physics topics which may be evident for the physicist, but not to other scientists.